osrf/gazebo_tutorials/haptix_logging/tutorial.md

 [HAPTIX Matlab and Octave API tutorial](http://gazebosim.org/tutorials?cat=haptix&tut=haptix_matlab) and load the `hx_matlab_controller` in Octave or MATLAB.

-Uncomment the following blocks for enable logging:
+Uncomment the following blocks to enable logging:

 ~~~
-% Uncomment this block for start logging.
+% Uncomment this block to start logging.
 % hxs_start_logging('/tmp/log/')
 ~~~

 and:

 ~~~
-% Uncomment this block for stop logging.
+% Uncomment this block to stop logging.
 % hxs_stop_logging()
 ~~~